openghg/openghg/README.md

 # Install dependencies

-From inside the hugs directory please run
+Change into the `acquire` directory and run

 `pip install -r requirements.txt` or
 `conda install --file requirements.txt`

+Then do the same in the `hugs` directory.

 # Post-install